.seeds.

 finally, after a time, the singer stopped and i breathed a sigh of relief. now i could sleep and hopefully be well-rested for the day.

-but then i heard another noise. just outside my window. someone was working. preparing for the day. then i heard it. ephriam’s voice. deep and smooth, he began to sing a song who’s melody i knew well but the words were in a foreign tongue.
+but then i heard another noise. just outside my window. someone was working. preparing for the day. then i heard ephriam’s voice. deep and smooth; he began to sing a song who’s melody i knew well but the words were in a foreign tongue.

 in the still of the morning before anyone was awake, he was spending his time alone in worship as he began his tasks for the day.